codio/site/source/blog/articles/2014/02/codio-boxes-and-box-parts.html.md

 But we also have a big library of so-called "Box Parts" which let you install more databases, languages and components unbelievably quickly.
 Here's a selection of the Box Parts we have.
 If you want more Box Parts, just ask and we'll add them for you quickly.

-- **Languages**: C,Node, Ruby, Python, PHP (and Composer), Go, Haskell, Java, Lua, Pascla, Rust, Scala
+- **Languages**: C, Node, Ruby, Python, PHP (and Composer), Go, Haskell, Java, Lua, Pascla, Rust, Scala
 - **Databases**: MongoDB, MySQL, Postgresql, SQLite3, Redis, Memcached
 - **Web Servers & Queues**: Apache2, Nginx, RabbitMQ
 - **Components**: ack, ant, apr, cmake, geos, swig, ghc, image_magick, Leiningen, mave, s3cmd, Silver Searcher